Jurasz-Jan/Jurasz-Jan/README.md

 Currently I'm either grinding Leetcode, watching React tutorials, or I'm cooking.
-If you're reading this, recruiter- I am person that brings cookies to work.
+If you're reading this, recruiter- I am that person that brings cookies to work, hire me.
 <!---